Vesperyx/Cradium/README.md

 # Cradium
-Cradium Core is FOSS, (open-source) voxel-based 3D exploration game designed for moding, we need your help.
+Cradium Core is FOSS, (open-source) Modding API with no initial game content.